Scthe/scthe.github.io/_posts/2015-08-23-neural-networks-implementation-tips.md

 If there is standard sample set for Your domain use it.
 Good example is [MNIST](https://yann.lecun.com/exdb/mnist/ "MNIST sample set") for handwritten numbers.
 Generating samples by hand is actually quite complicated.
 When I started I took small patches from random images and hoped my program would infer some general rules that would make it extremely universal and flexible.
 This was not a case.
 Fortunately, at least I was able to see that the network works (feature maps for first layer had familiar shapes of gaussian/edge kernels).
 I’d switched to images based on comics/vector graphic and received something recognisable much faster.
 Also important is the number of used samples and training/validation set split.
 With f.e.
 200 samples at Your disposal and 80/20 split only 40 images will be used to measure model's progress.
 This will attribute to huge variance.
 To compare: MNIST consists of over 60,000 images while [ImageNet](https://www.image-net.org/ "ImageNet sample set") over 14,000,000.

 > "The size of training sub-images is fsub = 33.
 Thus the 91-image dataset can be decomposed into 24,800 sub-images, which are extracted from original images with a stride of 14."
-> - Chao Dong, Chen Change Loy, Kaiming He, Xiaoou Tang: "Image Super-Resolution Using Deep Convolutional Networks"
+> - <cite>Chao Dong, Chen Change Loy, Kaiming He, Xiaoou Tang: "Image Super-Resolution Using Deep Convolutional Networks"</cite>

 There is also an excellent article written by Andrej Karpathy: [„What I learned from competing against a ConvNet on ImageNet”](https://karpathy.github.io/2014/09/02/what-i-learned-from-competing-against-a-convnet-on-imagenet/ "Article by Andrej Karpathy about data classifying and machine learning in general") that highlights some problems related to gathering samples.
-One solution is to use services like [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome "Amazon Mechanical Turk") that allows to commision tasks that require human input.
+One solution is to use services like [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome) that allows to commision tasks that require human input.

 {% capture image_caption %}
 MNIST samples.
-Image taken from Michael Nielsen's "Neural Networks and Deep Learning".
+Image taken from <cite>Michael Nielsen's "Neural Networks and Deep Learning"</cite>.
 Distributed under  [MIT Licence](https://github.com/mnielsen/neural-networks-and-deep-learning).
 {% endcapture %}
 {% include lazyimage.html
   image_src='mnist_100_digits.png'